 Cadillac Escalade Overview

-Few vehicles arrive with the Escalade's imposing bling.
-It's extremely quiet and plush inside, with a natty interior finished in hand-stitched leather.
-But the Escalade's luxury is disappointingly skin deep.
-Atop its shiny 22-inch rims, the harsh ride reminds you of a rented box truck.
-Stopping distances outstretch some big pickups.
-And in emergency maneuvers, the Escalade makes other full-sized SUVs feel graceful by comparison.
-Parking this leviathan every day feels like docking a supertanker.
-Power is plentiful, but even with a new eight-speed automatic its 16 mpg seems stuck in the 1990s.
+Few vehicles arrive with the Escalade's imposing look.
+It's extremely quiet and plush inside, with a natty interior finished in stitched leather.
+But its luxury is disappointingly skin deep.
+The stiff ride, particularly with the 22-inch wheels, is out of place in a nearly $90,000 vehicle.
+With its clumsy handling and mediocre braking performance, the Escalade makes other full-sized SUVs seem graceful.
+Power is plentiful, but even with the new eight-speed automatic the Caddy gets just 16 mpg.
 For all its size, none of its seats really leave room to stretch out.
-And operating the CUE infotainment system is a constant aggravation.
+And the third-row seat is tiny in the regular-length version.
+The unintuitive CUE infotainment system is a constant aggravation.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Cadillac Blog Content

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets

 Buy Blu-ray players Buy camcorders Buy car seats Buy clothes dryers Buy coffeemakers Buy computers Buy cordless phones Buy digital cameras Buy dishwashers Buy GPS